fido-device-onboard/docs-fidoiot/docs/implementation-references/serviceinfo-sys-module.md

 ## Examples
 Below are examples of the fdo_sys messages encoded as CBOR.
 The JSON examples are just human readable definitions while the actual messages are always CBOR.
-The encoding includes the entire TO2.OwnerServiceInfo message include the isMore and isDone flags.
+The encoding includes the entire TO2.
+OwnerServiceInfo message include the isMore and isDone flags.

 Device should advertise it supports fdo_sys.